-There’s just something about Easter that says baking!
-I’ve always baked Easter treats with my daughter for as long as I can remember, going back to the days when she would stand on her stool with a little pinny on wielding a wooden spoon.
+There’s just something about Easter that says baking – I’ve always baked Easter treats with my daughter for as long as I can remember, going back to the days when she would stand on her stool with her little pinny on, wielding a wooden spoon.
 I’ve tried to raise her to be a baker and she appears to enjoy it still.
-Easter is great for using those gorgeous ice cream colours that I adore to decorate fondant iced biscuits or butter icing swirled onto a cupcake.
+Easter is great for using those gorgeous ice cream colours to decorate fondant iced biscuits or butter icing swirled onto a cupcake.

 - 100g unsalted butter.
 Softened

 Preheat the oven 200C/180C Fan/Gas 6.
 Line three baking trays with baking paper.

 Put the butter and sugar in a bowl and beat until well combined and fluffy.
 Add the egg yolk and lemon zest.
 Sift in the flour and mix well.
 Add enough milk to make a fairly soft dough.